Standard Mileage Rates

 Business Use of a Taxpayer’s Personal Vehicle

-Although taxpayers may no longer deduct unreimbursed employee expenses as “miscellaneous itemized deductions” to the extent the total of such expenses exceeds 2% of AGI, the 2022 alternative standard mileage rate applicable to eligible business use of a vehicle is 65.5¢ per mile, up from 58.5¢ in 2022.
-In order for such expenses to be deductible, they must have been:
+Although taxpayers may no longer deduct unreimbursed employee expenses as “miscellaneous itemized deductions” to the extent the total of such expenses exceeds 2% of AGI, the 2022 alternative standard mileage rate applicable to eligible business use of a vehicle is 67¢ per mile, In order for such expenses to be deductible, they must have been:

 Paid or incurred during the tax year;